 A core challenge in working with metadata in the digital humanities is that often times our historical sources are missing or incomplete.
 This presents a problem for a lot of quantitative data methods, as they’re built to work with complete cases.
 We are working on different ways to address this problem.
 Though it’s impossible to magically recover information that just isn’t there (a dealer records selling a work of art, for example, but doesn’t write down the price), we can try to account for how much uncertainty that “known unknown” should add to the conclusions that we come up with.

-The fuzziness of this is evocative to be sure, but it also helps us understand the discrete range of possible results we might get were we to have complete data.
+The fuzziness of this visual is evocative to be sure, but it also helps us understand the discrete range of possible results we might get were we to have complete data.
 In this case, an overall trend still shines through this added uncertainty: Knoedler began to offer an increasingly heterogeneous array of genres between 1900 and 1925.
 But smaller, short-lived spikes in some of these timelines (like those around 1940) are not present in every iteration, suggesting that we ought not to build important conclusions on what is likely a spurious blip in our quantitative results.
 (See more here about how this kind of diversity is calculated.)

 Another really complex and interesting problem is creating a data model that covers all the different ways that works of art can change ownership—auction sale, private exchange, bequest, even theft!—and all the associated bits of information that go along with those transfers—prices paid, dates sold, or current locations.
 Luckily, several different institutions are all thinking about how to tackle it.
 Two ongoing projects related to our work here at the Getty are the Carnegie Museum of Art’s Art Tracks initiative that will create a model for describing the history of their artworks’ individual and institutional owners, and the holes in those histories.
-The American Art Collaborative aims to interlink the collections data of 14 different museums in the US so that they can link to each other, and also (hopefully) to related data sources, like the records of art transactions we have in the Provenance Index.
+The American Art Collaborative aims to interlink the collections data of fourteen different museums in the US so that they can link to each other, and also (hopefully) to related data sources, like the records of art transactions we have in the Provenance Index.

 —Matt Lincoln, Data Research Specialist, Digital Art History